 The only time a judge will reject an agreement is if the court believes the agreement constitutes a fraud, was not signed voluntarily, does not equitably divide the parties’ debts and assets, or the provisions pertaining to the children are not in the children’s best interests.

 To form a binding agreement, Rule 69 requires the agreement to be in writing, or the agreement is stated in court and the terms of the agreement are recorded, or the agreement is recorded by a Judge Pro Tem during court-ordered mediation.

 If one of the parties later wishes to challenge the agreement, the agreement will be presumed to be binding and the party attacking the agreement has the burden of challenging the marital settlement agreement.

-The court is required to make sure the terms of the marital settlement agreement pertaining to the division of the parties assets and debts is fair and equitable and that the provisions pertaining to child custody and child support are in the best interests of the children.
+The court is required to make sure the terms of the marital settlement agreement pertaining to the division of the parties’ assets and debts are fair and equitable and that the provisions pertaining to child custody and child support are in the best interests of the children.

 Although it is rare a judge would reject an agreement between the parties, the Arizona Court of Appeals in the Boncoskey v.
 Boncoskey case indicated a trial judge must hold a hearing if the court has determined the agreement is not fair and equitable or in the best interests of the children before making any changes to the agreement.

 You will also need to determine whether you want that written settlement agreement to survive the entry of a Decree of Dissolution of Marriage and, therefore, be enforceable as a contract separate and apart from the Decree of Dissolution of Marriage or, instead, whether you want that agreement to merge into the Decree of Dissolution of Marriage and not survive the entry of that Decree.